-We have a goal that, where practicable, the government's fleet should be emissions free by 2025/26.
+We have a goal that the government's fleet should be emissions free by 2025/26.
 This aligns with the government’s priority to transition to a net zero emissions economy by 2050.

-This tool allows agencies to see how they are tracking in comparison to other agencies and encourages them to transition to an emissions free fleet.
-The methodology for calculating the average emission profile is listed below.
+This page shows progress towards transitioning the government fleet to low-emissions vehicles and is updated quarterly.
+Agencies can use this tool to see how they are tracking in comparison to other agencies and encourages them to transition to an emissions free fleet.

 |Overall government fleet statistics|

-This graph represents the total estimated emissions profile of the government fleet, as of Quarter 2, 19/20.
+This graph represents the total estimated emissions profile of the government fleet, as of Quarter 4, 20/21.
 Emissions are measured in grams of CO2 per kilometre.
-Over time, this graph will show the change in total estimated emissions for the vehicle fleet.
-The line represents the target reduction in emissions, taking into account the immediate 20 percent reduction that is required by agencies.
+The solid line is the government's total estimated CO2 emissions (g/km).
+The dash line represents the target reduction in emissions, taking into account the immediate 20 percent reduction that is required by agencies.

 |Agency||Fleet size||Average CO2 (g/km)|